pakkinlau/scene_graph_benchmark_nvidia/README.md

   - Ensures compatibility with Tested framework support matrix (PyTorch1.7 + CUDA 11.0 + Ubuntu 20.04 + Latest VSCode. )
   - Simplifies GPU runtime configuration using Docker Compose with `runtime: nvidia` and explicit GPU environment variables.
   - Includes robust volume mapping for data, models, and output, enabling seamless interaction with host resources.
-  - Optimized for multi-GPU setups but also configurable for single-GPU use via environment variables.

 We switched to the NVIDIA PyTorch container (`nvcr.io/nvidia/pytorch:24.10-py3`), which is actively maintained by Nvidia NGC.